Not Cleared Direct

 Risk

-DEN180013 is an FDA 510(k) submission for the PREVENA 125 and PREVENA PLUS 125 Therapy Units.
-This device is classified as a Negative Pressure Wound Therapy Device For Reduction Of Wound Complications (Class II - Special Controls, product code QFC).
+DEN180013 is an FDA 510(k) submission (not cleared) for the PREVENA 125 and PREVENA PLUS 125 Therapy Units.
+Classified as Negative Pressure Wound Therapy Device For Reduction Of Wound Complications (product code QFC), Class II - Special Controls.

 Submitted by Kci USA, Inc. (San Antonio, US).
-The FDA issued a Not Cleared (DENG) decision on April 19, 2019.
+The FDA issued a Not Cleared (DENG) decision on April 19, 2019 after a review of 400 days.

 Submission Details